-His poems ranked first, while his fencing skill ranked second in the Tang Dynasty.
+His poems ranked first, while his fencing skill ranked second in Tang, according to many folklores.

 Mysterious Origin of Li Bai

 Among countless poems and articles that Li Bai left in the world, he rarely mentioned his family.

 Some documents say that he was a descendant of a royal family from a perished kingdom, while others say that he was a descendant of Prince Li Jiancheng or Prince Li Yuanji, who had competed for the throne with Emperor Tang Taizong but failed.